marxanweb/docs/user.md

 The only prerequisite for importing an existing feature is that the feature must have the necessary projection information file present - for more information see [Requirements for importing spatial data](#requirements-for-importing-spatial-data).

+##### Importing from web
+Features can also be imported from common web formats such as Web Feature Services.
+In the first step of the wizard, select the type of web resource and click next.
+In the next step, enter the endpoint of the Web Service.
+For Web Feature Services, paste in the url of the WFS GetCapabilities resource and click next.
+When the GetCapabilities resource has been loaded click next.
+Select the feature type from the list of available feature types and click next.
+Enter a name and description for the feature that will be created.

 ##### Drawing features on screen
 Another way to capture new features within Marxan Web is to digitise them directly on the map using the mouse.
 To do this:
 - In the Features window click on New and Draw on screen